rmateu/kb/docs/Coffee Recipes.md

 ## Pour Over / Drip

 **[AeroPourOver][apo]**

-15 gr (medium caurse)
+- 15 gr (medium course)
-240ml water
+- 240ml water
-Stir
+- Stir
-Let it flow
+- Let it flow
-Around 1 level  Give it a stir
+- Around 1 level, give it a stir.

 It should take 4 to 6 minutes

+Using the aeropress filter the drip takes too long.
+Going to test with a regular filter

 [apo]: https://www.youtube.com/watch?v=FfHmh4bGLmw